lzr5198/lzr5198.github.io/_pages/about.md

             <h5>Subcommittee member</h5>
             <span class="time">Sep 2019 - Feb 2020</span>
             <div class="place">@China Entrepreneur Network (HKUST Chapter)</div>
-            <p>- China Entrepreneur Network (CEN) is an organization that nurtures students from all disciplines to become leaders and entrepreneurs for a sustainable future.
+            <p>&#x2022; China Entrepreneur Network (CEN) is an organization that nurtures students from all disciplines to become leaders and entrepreneurs for a sustainable future.
 It is a welcoming society that embraces students from all regions and have four other chapters in the U.S. and Australia.</p>
-            <p>- Held events and workshops that invite professionals from various fields to share their experiences in startups and entrepreneurship.</p>
+            <p>&#x2022; Held events and workshops that invite professionals from various fields to share their experiences in startups and entrepreneurship.</p>
           </li>
         </ul>
       </div>